revised November, 2015John Howells lead vocal, harmonica (left 1966)

 When John Howells finally left to join the group 'Blues Ensemble' (later known as The Wellington Kitch Jump Band), there was concern that the 'N Betweens following would turn against them, but instead the four-piece group started to attract a growing number of supporters.
 Don Powell would go to The Diskery record shop in Birmingham and find obscure R&B and Motown recordings for the group to learn with Jim Lea working out the chords and arrangements.

 A big break for the 'N Betweens came when they were performing at a club in London and were spotted by the eccentric American record producer Kim Fowley who a few years earlier had helped Birmingham group The Rockin' Berries on their road to fame.
-After proclaiming the 'N Betweens as "The next big thing", Fowley arranged to have them record some songs at Regent Sound studios and the result of this was their single titled 'You Better Run' backed with 'Evil Witchman' being issued by Columbia Records in August of 1966.
+After proclaiming the 'N Betweens as "The next big thing", Fowley arranged to have them record some songs at Regent Sound studios and the result of this was their single titled 'You Better Run' backed with 'Evil Witchman' being released on the Columbia Records label in August of 1966.

 Sources: 'Slade' by George Tremlett 1975; 'Feel The Noise' by Chris Charlesworth 1984; 'Who's Crazee Now?' by Noddy Holder 1999; 'The Genesis Of Slade CD' John Howells 1996; plus assistance from Johnny Shane (John Howell).